Welcome to the class page for Nursery.

 The Library in Nursery will be open every week.
 We will help your child pick a book or game that they would like to read/play at home.
-You can borrow books every week and bring them back to swap every Tuesday.
+It will be sent home in a labelled plastic wallet, please bring them back to swap every Tuesday.
 Your child will each have their own reading passport, where we will keep a record of all the different books you have shared with your child.

 Autumn Term 2021

 During the autumn term the children in Nursery will spend the first few weeks getting to know each other, the teachers and our classroom.
 The children will participate in small group activities to build relationships with each other.
 Most of the time will be used exploring provision in the indoor and outdoor learning environment.
-We will also learn about our 3 classroom rules and will create a piece of art on a canvas to show that we all agree to follow our rules.
+We will also learn about our 3 classroom rules: